-Visiting Assistant Professor A.L.
+Visiting Assistant Professor and MFA Program Director A.L.
 Steiner uses constructions of photography, video, installation, collage, collaboration, writing, performance and curatorial work as seductive tropes channeled through the sensibility of an activated skeptical queer ecofeminist androgyne.
 Steiner is a collective member of Chicks on Speed, co-curator of the project Ridykeulous, co-founder and co-organizer of Working Artists and the Greater Economy (W.A.G.E.) and collaborates with numerous visual and performing artists.
 Her works has been featured at such institutions as PS1/MoMA, Tate Modern, The New Museum, Portland Institute of Contemporary Art, Institute of Contemporary Art/Boston and the Zacheta National Gallery of Art.
 Publications include Stop Onestar Press (Onestar Press, 2003), Ridykeulous (Leo Koenig, 2006) and A.L.
 Steiner with Transformazium (Publication Studio, 2013).
 Public collections include The Museum of Modern Art, The Marieluise Hessel Collection and Brooklyn Museum of Art.
 Steiner is based in Los Angeles.